Post Completion OPT

 Working on Campus After Graduation

-You may ONLY work on campus after your program end date (graduation) with authorization for post-completion Optional Practical Training.
-Your on-campus work must meet the requirements for Optional Practical Training, described below.
-Please inform potential supervisors of your status and provide them with evidence of OPT authorization.
+F-1 students may ONLY work on campus after their program end date (graduation) with authorization for post-completion OPT (Optional Practical Training).
+The on-campus work must meet the requirements for OPT, described below.
+Students should inform potential supervisors of their status and provide them with evidence of OPT authorization.

 Post-Completion Optional Practical Training